 Next, we’ll look more closely at the knee, a joint that often clicks.
 However, the three variations of joint cracking are applicable to all joints, not just the knee.
-The picture shows all three knee bones, but the noises come from the joint cavity at the front, so when explaining the three varieties, this is the joint that we shall be referring to.
+The picture shows all three knee bones, the noises come from the joint cavity at the front.
+When explaining the three varieties, this is the joint that we shall be referring to.

 Cavitation’s– commonly occur when an osteopath manipulates your joints or felt in the back and neck when stretching backwards after being sedentary aiming for joint tension relief.
-This ‘self-manipulation’ occurs due to displacement of the two surfaces of the joint, which leads to the collapse of gas bubbles in the lubricating fluid (2).
-With this type of cracking, it is important to note that the symptoms could be due to poor posture and excessive tension in the joint.
+This ‘self-manipulation’ occurs due to displacement of the two surfaces of the joint.
+This leads to the collapse of gas bubbles in the lubricating fluid (2).
+With this type of cracking, it is important to note that the symptoms could be due to poor posture.
+This leads to excessive tension in the joint.
 In this case, a course of osteopathy, physiotherapy or sports therapy can help to resolve it.

 Loud isolated single clicks and pops– otherwise known in the knee as the stick-slip phenomenon, a type of manipulation that occurs when your kneecap ‘clunks’ once.

-Fine grating – a perfectly normal occurrence where the joint fluid, which is there to help to lubricate the joint, flows past a rough edge on the inside of the kneecap.
+Fine grating – a perfectly normal occurrence.
+The joint fluid, which is there to help to lubricate the joint, flows past a rough edge on the inside of the kneecap.